-Administration screens all candidates for employment.
-All candidates must be professionally qualified or in the process of being professionally qualified prior to employment.
-Administration adheres to the TKES evaluation process and conducts it with fidelity to ensure that all teachers employed provide instruction using best practices.
+2. Describe how the school will ensure that Administration screens all candidates for employment.
+All candidates must be low-income and minority children enrolled professionally qualified or in the process of being professionally qualified prior in the Title I school are not served at to employment.
+Administration adheres to the TKES evaluation process and disproportionate rates by ineffective, conducts it with fidelity to ensure that all teachers employed provide out-of-field, or inexperienced teachers. instruction using best practices.
 Professional development takes place weekly and there are standards provided by administration that serves as guidance for instruction.
 It is the expectation that all subgroups are served and instruction is data driven to ensure that no child is not receiving a quality education.